GMLC-TDC/HELICS/docs/user-guide/orientation.md

 	- Start with [**Installation**](../installation/index.md)
 	- Read the [**Fundamental Topics**](./index.html#fundamental-topics)
 	- Try the [**Examples**](./index.html#examples)
-- **Intermediate users** that have run co-simulations with HELICS using simulators in which somebody else has done the simulator integration with HELICS.
+- **Intermediate users (Modelers)** that have run co-simulations with HELICS using simulators in which somebody else has done the simulator integration with HELICS.
 	- Review [**Fundamental Topics**](./index.html#fundamental-topics) as needed
 	- Look over the [**Advanced Topics**](./index.html#advanced-topics) to see which features of HELICS may be most useful for your analysis.
 		- [Multi-Source Inputs](./advanced_topics/multiSourceInputs.md) ([example](./examples/advanced_examples/advanced_multi_input.md))